MichalX2002/MonoGame/README.md

+# Notice
+This is a fork, check out the original repository; https://github.com/MonoGame/MonoGame (This "README.md" has been edited.)

 # MonoGame

 One framework for creating powerful cross-platform games.
 The spiritual successor to XNA with 1000's of titles shipped across desktop, mobile, and console platforms.
 [MonoGame](http://www.monogame.net/) is a fully managed .NET open source game framework without any black boxes.
 Create, develop and distribute your games your way.